How to remortgage

 Whether you have a fixed or variable mortgage, it can be a good idea to shop around a little before your mortgage deal ends, and move to another one if it will save you money.

 You can check your remortgage eligibility with our online mortgage finder, which allows you to see how much you can borrow and the mortgage deals you qualify for.

 Today's best mortgage dealsClick below to see more best buys.
 Speak to London and Country for fee-fee expert mortgage advice on 0800 073 2326

 Can I extend my existing mortgage?

-While in most cases remortgaging is a great opportunity to shop around for the best provider, if you are locked into a certain deal there are still options.
-You could speak to your lender about remortgaging your current lending over a longer term, thus making your monthly repayments cheaper – although the mortgage will be more expensive over its lifetime.
+If you are locked into a certain mortgage deal, there are still options.
+You could speak to your lender about remortgaging your current lending over a longer term, thus making your monthly repayments cheaper.
+Although, the mortgage will be more expensive over its lifetime.

 If you’re looking to access the equity in your house, but don’t want to move from your current lender because you have a great rate, again you may be able to extend the mortgage with your existing lender to arrange a larger loan as part of a remortgage.

 Remortgaging to invest in a Buy to Let